-EDU 2000 - Psychology of Childhood
+EDU 2000 - Psychology of Childhood 3 Credit hours 3 Contact hours

 Covers the developmental, adjustment and psychological problems of the child from birth through adolescence.
 The relationship of scientific psychological findings to practical methods of guidance and training of children by parents and teachers will be emphasized.